automl/SMAC3/docs/3_getting_started.md

 )
 ```

+!!! note
+    If no `name` is given, a hash of the experiment is used.
+Running the same experiment again at a later time will result in exactly the same hash.
+This is important, because the optimization will warmstart on the preexisting evaluations, if not otherwise specified in the [Facade][smac.facade.abstract_facade].

 ## Facade

+!!! warn
+    By default Facades will try to warmstart on preexisting logs.
+This behavior can be specified using the `overwrite` parameter.

 A [facade][smac.facade.abstract_facade] is the entry point to SMAC, which constructs a default optimization
 pipeline for you.
 SMAC offers various facades, which satisfy many common use cases and are crucial to